The Clarkfield City Council discussed work on a possible rental property ordinance during their regular council meeting on Tuesday, July 17.

 At the council’s regular meeting on Tuesday, July 17, Nicole Kragh, neighbor to the Schwartz property and operator of Niki’s Stay-n-Play Daycare, appealed to the council to do something about the property, which has been labeled a health and safety risk.

-The council is considering pursuing abatement of the property.
+Page 2 of 2 - The council is considering pursuing abatement of the property.

 Clarkfield Care Center